jcchan23/CoMPT/README.md

 The code was built based on [Molecule Attention Transformer](https://github.com/ardigen/MAT) and [The Annotated Transformer](https://nlp.seas.harvard.edu/2018/04/03/attention.html).
 Thanks a lot for their code sharing!

+## Update(2022-03-19)
+We have reimplemented the [CoMPT](https://github.com/jcchan23/SAIL/tree/main/Repeat/CoMPT) model by using pytorch, which have been finished all todo step in this readme, please consider this code firstly, thank you for your attention to our work!

 ## Dependencies

 + cuda >= 9.0